 - Real or imagined shortcomings.
 You have limiting beliefs such as you are stupid, ugly, short, unlikeable that causes you to believe that you are worthless.

 - Low socioeconomic status.
 If you believe your socioeconomic status to be low, you might end up hating yourself.
-Low social and low economic status don’t always go hand in hand.
+Low social and/or economic status don’t always go hand in hand.
 You can be financially in good shape but find yourself lacking in social skills and vice versa.
 Real or imagined low socioeconomic status results in serotonin deficiency in your brain, which in turn leads to self-loathing.

 - Lack of discipline.
 Lack of discipline is essentially the failure to exert self-control against instant gratification.
 Laziness, overeating, too much alcohol, lack of physical exercise are all symptoms of a severe lack of discipline and often cause you to end up hating yourself.

 - Mental and/or physical weakness.
 Modern living comes with its own difficulties but with a lot of comforts as well.
 We no longer need to hunt for our food, fight to protect our tribe or deal with early life illnesses which used to cause early death or disabilities.
-The lack of hardship and physical activity cripple our ability to develop mental and physical strength which in turn causes us to hate ourselves because we are still a part of nature and we instinctively despise weakness.
+The lack of hardship and physical activity cripples our ability to develop mental and physical strength which in turn causes us to hate ourselves because we are still a part of nature and we instinctively despise weakness.

 - Breaking the rules.
-Many people suffer from self-hate due to a failure to measure up to the standards of society.
+Many people suffer from self-hate due to the failure to measure up to the standards of society.
 If you don’t follow the socially accepted trajectory of “be born-go to school-get a job-get married-have kids-retire-die”, the society has systems in place to shame you and make you feel inferior.

 - Failure and rejection.
 School teaches us that failure is bad while in real life failure is necessary for eventual success.
 Many people mistreat rejection and failure as resulting from an inherent personal shortcoming which causes self-loathing when in many cases these two have either nothing to do with you or they rarely point to your inherent shortcomings.